-This functor is representable and the representing scheme $\GrassScheme{p(r)}{N}$ is called the Grassmannian (see \cite[Section 16.7]{Vakil}).
-Hence, one of the possible embeddings of the Hilbert scheme into a Grassmannian is given by the natural transformation of functors (introduced by Bayer in \cite{Bayer82})
+This functor is representable and the representing scheme $\GrassScheme{p(r)}{N}$ is the Grassmannian (see \cite[Section 16.7]{Vakil}).
+Therefore, one of the possible embeddings of the Hilbert scheme into a Grassmannian is given by the natural transformation of functors (introduced by Bayer in \cite{Bayer82})

 given by

 By Yoneda's Lemma, any natural transformation of representable functors is induced by a unique morphism between their representing schemes.
 The associated morphism $\mathscr{H}:\HilbScheme{n}{p(t)} \rightarrow \GrassScheme{p(r)}{N}$ is a closed embedding and the equations defining the Hilbert scheme $\HilbScheme{n}{p(t)}$ as a subscheme of $\GrassScheme{p(r)}{N}$ were conjectured by Bayer \cite{Bayer82} and proved much later by Haiman and Sturmfels \cite{HaimSturm}.